 Penny A. Wheeler, 64, has served as a director of the Company since May 2021.
 From 2015 to 2021, Dr. Wheeler served as the chief executive officer of Allina Health, a not-for-profit healthcare system serving over 1.5 million individuals in Minnesota and western Wisconsin.
 Prior to that role she served as chief clinical officer since 2006.
 For 20 years, Dr. Wheeler has also served as a board certified obstetrician/gynecologist where she spent considerable time interacting with, and caring for, patients and the community.
-In 2015, Minnesota Governor Mark Dayton appointed Dr. Wheeler to the Taskforce for Health Care Financing, and Dr. Wheeler also serves on the board of Portico Healthnet, a not-for-profit organization dedicated to helping uninsured Minnesotans receive affordable health coverage and care, St. Thomas University, and the University of Minnesota Foundation.
+In 2015, Minnesota Governor Mark Dayton appointed Dr. Wheeler to the Taskforce for Health Care Financing, and Dr. Wheeler has been named as one of the top 25 women in health care by Modern Healthcare magazine.
+Dr. Wheeler also serves on the board of Portico Healthnet, a not-for-profit organization dedicated to helping uninsured Minnesotans receive affordable health coverage and care, St. Thomas University, and the University of Minnesota Foundation.
 She is also on the Board of Cedar Cares, an organization that eases the patient billing experience through customized engagement.
 Dr. Wheeler's past leadership experiences in the healthcare industry led to the conclusion that she should serve as a director of the Company.